-Citizens Advice Scotland (CAS), our 61 member Citizen Advice Bureaux (CAB), the Citizen Advice consumer helpline, and the Extra Help Unit, form Scotland’s largest independent advice network.
+Citizens Advice Scotland (CAS), our 59 member Citizen Advice Bureaux (CAB) and the Extra Help Unit, form Scotland’s largest independent advice network.
 Advice provided by our service is free, independent, confidential, impartial and available to everyone.

-CAS publications using statistical evidence can be access from www.cas.org.uk/publications
+The full list of CAS publications can be access from www.cas.org.uk/publications

 Statistics produced by CAS are as at the time of exporting from CAB systems.
-Locally produced CAB statistics may slightly differ from the ones reported by CAS due to local amendments after extraction.
+Locally produced CAB statistics may slightly differ from the ones reported by CAS due to local amendments after case checking.

-CAB are represented in 30 of Scotland’s 32 local authority areas but not in South Ayrshire or Inverclyde.
-Therefore Scotland profiles are used for these areas, where appropriate.
+There is a dedicated CAB office in 29 of Scotland’s 32 local authority areas but not in North Ayrshire, South Ayrshire or Inverclyde.
+Clients from these areas are supported by the national service.